Maurice (Shelley): Background

 In 1814, the seventeen-year-old Mary Shelley (Mary Godwin, at the time) ran off with Percy Bysshe Shelley to continental Europe, accompanied by Claire Clairmont, Mary's stepsister.
 After six weeks of travelling, they returned to England but continued to live together.
 Mary returned pregnant with Percy's child, but their infant daughter died soon after her premature birth.
 Percy was alienated from his family and received little financial support from them; he was therefore harassed by creditors.
 In 1816, Mary and Percy had a second child, William.
-The same year, Claire Clairmont began an affair with the poet Lord Byron, and in January 1817 she had a daughter by him, Allegra.
-The group spent the summer of 1817 with Byron at Lake Geneva, where Mary Shelley wrote Frankenstein.
+The group spent the summer of 1816 with Lord Byron at Lake Geneva, where Mary Shelley wrote Frankenstein.
 That fall, Percy's wife, Harriet, committed suicide, and in December Percy and Mary were married.
+Clairmont had been having an affair with the poet Byron, and in January 1817 she had a daughter by him, Allegra.
 In September 1817, Mary and Percy had another child, Clara.

 The group traveled to Italy in early 1818.
 They first surrendered Allegra to Byron in April, much to Claire's distress.
 In August, Percy Shelley took Claire to see Allegra, at her request.
 Percy arrived in Venice, telling Byron he had the entire family.
 Mary was thus summoned to Venice to substantiate Percy's story.
 However, baby Clara Shelley was sick and traveling made her even more ill.
 She died shortly after arriving in Venice.
 In the winter of 1818, Percy registered a child in Naples to himself and Mary: Elena Adelaide.
 However, it is unclear who this child's parents really were.